siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000a Monism and Maps.md

 This book advances a monistic reconstruction of physics.

 It does not begin from separate ontologies for matter, charge, force, gravity, and spacetime, and then ask how these independent kinds of thing interact.
-It begins from one substrate only: electromagnetic energy and its organization in continuous flow.
+It begins from one substrate only: electromagnetic energy and its organization in continuous reconfiguration.

 On that view, matter is not a second substance.
 Charge is not an added essence.
 Force is not a primitive agent.
 Gravity is not a separate ontological field.